LibrariesHacked/librarieshacked.github.io/_posts/2021-04-12-libraries-on-the-high-street.md

 Libraries are not retail, and remaining in a variety of locations is a strength.

 But for high streets, libraries have a hugely significant presence.
 Other venues may be exclusively located on high streets, but few with comparable numbers to libraries.
-Funding and effort towards high street regeneration needs to consider library activity as essential to attracting visitors.
+Funding and regeneration of high streets needs to consider library activity as essential to attracting visitors.
 To enable this, libraries should make usage data openly available [with the aid of the library open data schemas](https://schema.librarydata.uk/).

 ## Summary